Updated August 11, 2023

 And it is true that the things that I have been passionate about in the past and have turned into work, do begin to feel just like that.
 Work.

 There is more to life than just doing what you are “good at”.
-If it doesn’t bring you joy, what point is there?
+If it doesn’t bring you joy in some way, what point is there?

 What is the correct choice?
 Do you work only on what you are good at, or pursue your passions that may or may not make you any money, while souring you from your passion in the first place?